Last updated on October 14th, 2021 at 01:16 am

 ADHD is one of the most common neurobehavioral disorders, affecting millions of people worldwide.
 In the US alone, it is estimated that 6.1 million children have been diagnosed with ADHD at some point between the ages of 2 and 17, and too many more live every day without any medical help whatsoever.
 Luckily, ADHD is also incredibly treatable.
 If you are looking for expert advice, you have options and thanks to the internet, treatment is more accessible than ever.
 It’s now super easy to set up an online doctor’s appointment, get a prescription to quality meds, and have them delivered discreetly to your home.

-While it is perfectly normal for children to be hyper and easily distracted, children that struggle with ADHD do not grow out of these behaviours as they mature, nor are their symptoms merely occasional.
+While it is perfectly normal for children to be hyper and easily distracted, children that struggle with ADHD do not grow out of these behaviors as they mature, nor are their symptoms merely occasional.
 Those suffering need an effective treatment plan to make everyday life more manageable and productive.
 In order to understand what treatments are best, it’s helpful to first understand the different types of ADHD, as each requires a different course of action.

 What are the different types of ADHD?